-'I was twelve when everything started and thirteen by the end.
+'I was eleven when everything started and twelve by the end.
 But that's another way maps lie, because it felt like the distance travelled was a whole lot further than that.'

 Sorrento, Victoria - 1999

 Fred's family is a mess.
-Fred's mother died when she was six and she's been raised by her Pop and adoptive father, Luca, ever since.
-But now Pop is at the Rye Rehabilitation Centre recovering from a fall; Luca's girlfriend, Anika, has moved in; and Fred's just found out that Anika and Luca are having a baby of their own.
+Her mother died when she was six and she's been raised by her Pop and adoptive father, Luca, ever since.
+But now Pop's had to go away; Luca's girlfriend, Anika, and her son have moved in; and Fred's just found out that Anika and Luca are having a baby of their own.
 More and more it feels like a land-grab for family and Fred is the one being left off the map.

-But even as the world feels like it's spinning out of control, a crisis from the other side of it comes crashing in.
-When 400 Kosovar-Albanian refugees arrive in the middle of the night to be housed at one of Australia's 'safe havens' on an isolated headland not far from Sorrento, their fate becomes intertwined with the lives of Fred and her family, as she navigates one extraordinary year that will change them all.
+Even as the world feels like it's spinning out of control, a crisis from the other side of it comes crashing in.
+When 400 Kosovar-Albanian refugees arrive in the middle of the night to be housed on an isolated headland not far from Sorrento, their fate becomes intertwined with the lives of Fred and her family, as she navigates one extraordinary year that will change them all.

-A middle-grade coming-of-age story about the bonds of family and the power of compassion for fans of The Bone Sparrow, Wolf Hollow and The Thing About Jellyfish.
+A middle-grade coming-of-age story inspired by true events about the bonds of family, the weight of grief and the power of compassion for fans of The Bone Sparrow, Wolf Hollow and The Thing About Jellyfish.

 Danielle Binks is a Melbourne-based writer, reviewer, agent, book blogger and Youth Literature Advocate.
 In 2017, she edited and contributed to Begin, End, Begin, an anthology of new Australian young adult writing inspired by the #LoveOzYA movement, which won the ABIA Book of the Year for Older Children (Ages 13+) and was shortlisted in the 2018 Gold Inky Awards.
 The Year the Maps Changed is Danielle's debut middle-grade novel.